The Health Problems Caused by Sizzling Summer Heat in the Cities

 Saving People, Planet, and Pocketbook

 The next part of this series will cover some the environmental problems UHIs cause.

 One of the best ways to mitigate the effects of UHIs is to build energy-efficient, environmentally friendly structures in the first place.
 RHINO Steel Building Systems create structures that offer urban heat island solutions for people, the planet, and pocketbooks.

-Please call RHINO now at 888.320.7466 to learn more about our earth-friendly building products and urban heat island solutions.
+Please call RHINO now at 855.269.3632 to learn more about our earth-friendly building products and urban heat island solutions.